Plumsail/documents-docs/source/flow/how-tos/documents/create-text-from-template.rst

-Create text document from template in Microsoft Flow and Azure Logic Apps
+Create text document from template in Power Automate (Microsoft Flow) and Azure Logic Apps
 =========================================================================

-This article demonstrates how to generate text document from a template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to generate text document from a template with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 This approach is suitable  for text files generation as well as for plain text generation.
 In this article, we will generate a simple text file with the list based on some data.
 This is how our final file looks:

 .. image:: ../../../_static/img/flow/how-tos/result-text-file.png
    :alt: Result text file

 Our resulting document has to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Salesforce